 By: Sharon Aron Baron

 Now I want to be clear that those who had handicap placards were able to park up close.
-So if a veteran had a disability – and a parking permit, they were free to park in the area.
+If a veteran had a disability – and parking permit, they were free to park in the area.
 But this excluded most everyone else.

-Back to the parking.
-The level of importance the city manager and these local representatives have that they are more important than hundreds of their own constituents baffles me, and should infuriate you.
-Again, they show how out of touch they are, especially when our country’s heroes the truly the VIPs.
+Back to the parking: the city manager and these local representatives’ level of importance that they are more important than hundreds of their constituents baffles me and should infuriate you.